CarterPerez-dev/CertGames-Core/README.md

 ### Xploitcraft

-- **Supported Scenarios:** Features over 200 simulated attack scenarios, including SQL Injection, Cross-Site Scripting (XSS), Denial-of-Service (DoS), and Cross-Site Request Forgery (CSRF).
-This extensive library allows users to practice and understand a wide range of attack vectors.
+- **Supported Scenarios:** Features over 400 simulated attack scenarios, including SQL Injection, Cross-Site Scripting (XSS), Denial-of-Service (DoS), and Cross-Site Request Forgery (CSRF).
+This extensive library allows users to practice and understand a wide range of attack vectors aswell as over 400 evasion techniques.
-- **Step-by-Step Guides:** Provides detailed walkthroughs for each simulated exploit, including setup instructions, execution steps, and prevention techniques.
+- **Step-by-Step Guides:** Provides detailed walkthroughs for each simulated exploit,such as execution steps, mitigation techniques and prevention techniques.
 These guides facilitate hands-on learning and practical application of cybersecurity concepts.
 - **Custom Simulations:** Empowers users to design and deploy personalized attack scenarios tailored to their specific learning objectives.
 This flexibility enables users to explore unique threat landscapes and reinforce their security knowledge through customized practice.

 ### Scenario Sphere

-- **Interactive Cybersecurity Training:** Generates dynamic training exercises based on simulated attacks and system vulnerabilities, offering a realistic and immersive learning environment.
+- **Interactive Cybersecurity Training:** Generates dynamic training exercises based on over 2000 simulated attacks and system vulnerabilities, offering a realistic and immersive learning environment.
 - **Customizable Scenarios:** Users can define various parameters such as threat types, incident triggers, and response expectations to create tailored training scenarios.
 This customization ensures that training aligns with specific learning goals and organizational requirements.
-- **Incident Response Practice:** Provides hands-on experience with mock incidents, including data breaches, ransomware infections, and phishing attacks.
+- **Incident Response Practice:** Provides hands-on experience with mock incidents, including data breaches, ransomware infections, phishing attacks and more.
 Users can practice and refine their incident response strategies in a controlled and risk-free setting.
-- **Detailed Reporting:** Offers comprehensive post-simulation performance reviews, including metrics on response time, decision-making accuracy, and areas for improvement.
-Additionally, the system provides tailored improvement suggestions and test questions to help users enhance their skills and knowledge further.
+- **Detailed Reporting:** The system provides tailored improvement suggestions and test questions to help users enhance their skills and knowledge further.

 ### Analogy Hub

-- **AI-Powered Analogy Creation:** Utilizes artificial intelligence to translate complex cybersecurity terms and concepts into simple, relatable analogies.
+- **Analogy Creation:** Translates complex cybersecurity terms and concepts into simple, relatable analogies.
 This feature aids in demystifying technical jargon and making advanced topics more accessible.
 - **Category-Specific Analogies:** Covers a wide range of topics using diverse contexts such as pop culture, video games, mythology, history, and everyday objects.
 This variety ensures that analogies resonate with users from different backgrounds and interests.
 - **Interactive Queries:** Allows users to submit queries on challenging topics and receive easy-to-understand explanations through tailored analogies.
 This interactive approach facilitates personalized learning and clarification of difficult concepts.
 - **Educational Support:** Serves as a valuable tool for instructors, students, and content creators seeking clear and effective communication of technical ideas.
 By simplifying complex topics, the Analogy Hub enhances the overall educational experience and promotes better retention of information.